JeremiahKaren/35percent.github.io/_posts/2016-10-25-crowdfunding-successful-start.md

 ---
 layout: post
-title: 'Aylesbury Crowdfunding kicks off to successful start'
+title: "Aylesbury Crowdfunding kicks off to successful start"
-subtitle: 'Launch of our campaign to fight the Council's appeal of Aylesbury CPO decision raises over £2000 in first week'
+subtitle: "Launch of our campaign to fight the Council's appeal of Aylesbury CPO decision raises over £2000 in first week"
 published: true
 ---
 ## Aylesbury Crowdfunding success